Flex17/Google-Search-Books/README.md

-# before launching the application
+# Before launching the application

 In the getBooks.js file you have to point to your google api key in key variable